-Top tips for acing a phone interview
+How to prepare for a phone or Skype interview

-7 tips for nailing your phone interview
+8 tips for nailing your phone interview

 The worst thing you can do before an interview is let your mind run off in tangents imagining every disastrous scenario possible.

-Stay calm, take deep breaths, and try to occupy your thoughts with things other than just the interview (as difficult as this might be).
+Stay calm, take deep breaths and try to occupy your thoughts with things other than just the interview (as difficult as this might be).